Victordiasm/Cloudwalk-Test/readme.md

 ## 1. Introduction

-Quality Engineering test for Cloudwalker.
+Quality Engineering test for Cloudwalk.

+Consists of parsing the log of a quake match and finding kills and players, also creating a ranking and a list of the mean of kill.

 ## 2. Choiches in the project